dpgaspar/Flask-AppBuilder/docs/installation.rst

 What requirements were instaled
 -------------------------------

-pip installations installs all the requirements for you.
+pip installs all the requirements for you.

 Flask App Builder dependes on

-    - flask : The web framework, this is what were extending
+    - flask : The web framework, this is what we're extending
     - flask-sqlalchemy : DB access see SQLAlchemy, This requirement is optional
     - flask-login : Login, session on flask.
     - flask-openid : Open ID authentication